waiwong614/alexa-tube/README.md

 The skill will **try** and stop you from going beyond the free limits unless you instruct it to do otherwise - but it is your responsibility to keep a check on your usage and AWS costs.
 See the AWS Charges section for more details.

+Changes for this version:-

+1. Corrected minor bug in NowPlaying function
+2. Updated readme to add note about using service simulator

 ## SKILL COMMANDS